ShamimaSultanaMiley/Mobile-App-Testing-with-Appium/README.md

 # Mobile Testing on EriBankMobileApp

-This repository contains code and instructions for completing a mobile testing assignment.
-I've use Appium and Selenium in an Android environment to simulate user behavior and ensure the Android app reacts correctly.
+This repository contains code and instructions for completing a mobile testing project.
+I've used Appium and Selenium in an Android environment to simulate user behavior and ensure the Android app reacts correctly.

 ## Table of Contents